Abstinence: Not using drugs or alcohol.

-Neonatal abstinence syndrome (NAS): A condition of withdrawal that occurs when certain drugs pass from the mother through the placenta into the fetus’ bloodstream during pregnancy causing the baby to become drug dependent and experience withdrawal after birth.
-The type and severity of a baby’s withdrawal symptoms depend on the drug(s) used, how long and how often the mother used, how her body broke down the drug, and if the baby was born full term or prematurely.
+Neonatal abstinence syndrome (NAS): A condition of withdrawal occurs when certain drugs pass from the mother through the placenta into the fetus’ bloodstream during pregnancy, causing the baby to become drug dependent and experience withdrawal after birth.
+The type and severity of a baby’s withdrawal symptoms depend on the drug(s) used, how long and how often the mother used it, how her body broke down the drug, and if the baby was born full term or prematurely.
 NAS can require hospitalization and treatment with medication to relieve symptoms.

-Neurobiology: The study of the anatomy, function, and diseases of the brain and nervous system.
+Neurobiology: The study of the brain and nervous system’s anatomy, function, and diseases.

-Neuron (nerve cell): A unique type of cell found in the brain and throughout the body that specializes in the transmission and processing of information.
+Neuron (nerve cell): A unique type of cell found in the brain and throughout the body that specializes in transmitting and processing information.